flbaue/jCryptTool/FileFormatDoc.md

 ## Current Version ##
 The file starts with the initialization block which has a length of 32 byte.
 It consists of two parts.
 The first part is the salt which has a length of 16 byte.
 It is followed by the initialization vector (iv) which has a length of 16 byte as well.
 After the initialization block the encrypted data begins.
-The data itself is first zipped with gzip and than encrypted.
+The data itself is first compressed with gzip and than encrypted.

-File:
+Illustration:

 ```
 [byte_1, byte_2, byte_3, ... , byte_32, byte_33, ...]